Daniel Sedin: Personal life

 Daniel met his wife Marinette in his hometown Örnsköldsvik around 1998.
 She came with him to Vancouver upon the start of Daniel's NHL career in 2000, and the two married in 2005.
 After earning a bachelor's degree in psychology at the University of British Columbia Marinette became involved with the Canucks Family Education Centre, helping female immigrants transition to the English language.
 Together, they have two daughters, Ronja (born in 2005) and Anna (born in March 2011), and a son, Erik (born in 2008).
 They live in the Vancouver neighbourhood of West Point Grey during the NHL season, returning to Sweden every summer.

 He is the uncle of soccer player Valter Sedin.

 In March 2010, Daniel and Marinette made a joint $1.5 million donation with Henrik and his wife Johanna to the BC Children's Hospital's $200 million project for a new building.
 The two families requested that it be put towards a pediatric intensive-care unit and a diagnostic imaging area.

-Daniel and Henrik are devoted harness racing fans and race horse owners.
-Their most successful trotter so far is the 2013 Elitloppet winner Nahar.
+Daniel and Henrik are also involved in harness racing as both fans and owners.
+Their greatest success in the sport has come with Nahar, who won the Elitloppet in 2013.